editor-rs/vscode-rust/doc/rls_mode.md

 ## Setting up

-First of all, you have to download the RLS sourcs:
+First of all, you have to download the [RLS](https://github.com/rust-lang-nursery/rls) sources:

 ```bash
 git clone https://github.com/rust-lang-nursery/rls